How Encrypted Cloud Storage Works and Why You Should Consider It

 There are two other important factors to remember: a strong password and two-factor authentication.
 Choose a password that’s a mix of lower and upper case letters, symbols and numbers and also, ensure that it’s longer than eight characters.
 Don’t use something obvious like your wedding anniversary date or high school locker combination.

-The easiest thing to do is use a password generator and then store your passwords in the cloud so you don’t have to remember them.
+The easiest thing to do is use a store your passwords in the cloud so you don’t have to remember them.
 Password security is the first step to Internet security, so don’t join the ranks of people who fell victim to their own password fails and make them strong and long.

 Conclusion